Clay Aiken: 2014 Congressional election

-In the 2014 midterm elections, Aiken was the Democratic Party's candidate for North Carolina's 2nd congressional district.
+In the 2014 midterm elections, Aiken was the Democratic Party's nominee for North Carolina's 2nd congressional district.
 He won the Democratic primary, held on May 6, 2014, by fewer than 400 votes.
 His main opponent, Keith Crisco, died days after the primary vote but before the votes could be certified.
 In the general election, held on November 4, 2014, Aiken was defeated by incumbent Republican Congresswoman Renee Ellmers, 59 to 41 percent.
 North Carolina's 2nd district is considered a safe Republican seat.
-Aiken's campaign was captured by a filmmaking team and shown in the 2015 documentary miniseries The Runner-Up, which aired on the Esquire Network.
+Aiken's campaign was captured by a filmmaking team and shown in the 2015 documentary miniseries The Runner-up, which aired on the Esquire Network.

 Since coming out as gay in 2008, Aiken has been more politically outspoken, particularly on gay rights and same-sex marriage.
 He spoke out against North Carolina Amendment 1, adopted in 2012, which banned gay marriage and civil unions in the state.
 When he ran for Congress, however, he said he did not want to be perceived as a single-issue candidate and said gay marriage was "not the issue" he was campaigning on.
 He said he wanted to focus on issues that were more important to people in his district.
 His assertion earned him a number of critics among supporters of same-sex marriage, including Bill Maher.

 Citing his appearance on The Apprentice, Aiken defended Donald Trump against accusations of racism during the 2016 presidential race.
 However, following the August 2017 Unite the Right rally in Charlottesville, Virginia, Aiken tweeted an apology for denying Trump was racist, going so far to say, "I'm a fucking dumbass."
 Aiken reiterated that he was a Democrat and did not vote for Trump.